brucemack/WARS-Birdhouse/README.md

 ![house4](images/IMG_0856.jpg)

-A station mounted on the top of North Hill in Needham, MA.
+A repeater station mounted on the top of North Hill in Needham, MA.

 ![house4](images/IMG_1035.jpg)